 According to TSB-M-89 (20)S, "Effective September 1, 1989, precious metal bullion sold for investment is exempt from state and local sales and...use taxes imposed under section 1115(a)(27) of the Tax Law."

-For this exemption to apply, "the receipt or consideration given or contracted to be given for the bullion must depend only on the value of the metal content of the bullion; and if applicable, the retailer must be registered as a broker or dealer with the New York Department of State pursuant to the provisions of section 359-e of the General Business Law."
+For this exemption to apply, the precious metal bullion must be sold for more than one thousand dollars, "the receipt or consideration given or contracted to be given for the bullion must depend only on the value of the metal content of the bullion; and if applicable, the retailer must be registered as a broker or dealer with the New York Department of State pursuant to the provisions of section 359-e of the General Business Law."

 For more information on rolling back sales tax on constitutional money,click here.